Importer’s guide to electric bikes

 Speed and power limits are 2 key factors that determine whether an e-bike is classified as a road vehicle or bicycle.

-Electrically power-assisted cycle - A maximum power of 250 watts and the motor must cut off at 25 km/h or when you stop pedalling while travelling more than 6 km/h.
+A power-assisted pedal cycle that meets European Standard EN 15194 is the type of e-bike that may be considered a bicycle.
+This has a maximum power of 250 watts and the motor must cut off at 25 km/h, or anytime you stop pedalling while travelling more than 6 km/h.

 State and territory e-bike rules